BioLemon/IPFMC/README.md

 ### Create Environment

-Download IPFMC/Test_Files, install python packages included in requirements.txt.
+Download the IPFMC/Test_Files, and install the Python packages listed in the requirements.txt file. **Ensure that the ipfmc package is updated to the latest version**.

 ### Run on Demo datasets